Henry055/RokucraftWiki/docs/Roleplay/RoleplayBot.md

 # Roleplay Discord Bot

-Currently all our nation discord server use the **Jinkaku** bot for roleplaying as your characters.
+Currently all our nation discord servers use the **Jinkaku** bot for roleplaying as your characters.
 Here's a walkthrough on how to use it to set up a character and speak as them! *(You don't have to use this bot when roleplaying on discord,* ***it's completely optional****).*
 * * *

 ## Creating a Character